top of page

 3. Length of Stay: Guests can only stay in the short-term rental for a maximum of ten days within any 30-day period.

-4. Guest Registers: The owner/operator of the vacation rental must keep a log of the names, addresses, and stay dates for each guest.
+4. Guest Registers: The owner/operator of the vacation rental must keep a log of the names, addresses, and stay dates of each guest.
 All records from the past year must be available to Chesapeake’s zoning administrator upon request.

 5. Off-Street Parking: Each short-term rental must provide at least one off-street parking spot per bedroom that is available for rent on the property.
 Parking spaces must be located behind the front building line of the residence and screened from view.
 (If you have a corner lot or are unsure, it’s best to check with City Council about your parking when you apply for the CUP.)